 CDNC has provided a market-proven variant set in the CDNC IDN table.
 Following CDNC rules, dotAsia extended CDNC repertoire and variant set to meet the requirements from the Hong Kong and Singaporean local communities.
 The CGP adopted CDNC variant rules directly and then made any necessary updates related to dotAsia variant rules.

-The CGP recognizes that different panels (C, J and K) have different views on the variants corresponding to the same Hanzi character and some CGP variant mappings conflict with KGP and JGP’s perception and practice.
-The CGP would work closely with JGP & KGP to make necessary compromises to reach the consensus working for all three parties
+The CGP recognizes that different panels (C, J and K) have different variant mappings corresponding to the same Hanzi character, thus the CGP works closely with JGP, KGP and IP to generate the most compatible variant sets (e.g. to import J-only Kanji as out-of-repertoire variant).

 Define and finalize the variant disposition